iArcanic/hbcs-cw1/security-and-usability-trade-offs-report.md

 ### 2.5.1 User provides sensitive personal information without realising privacy risks

+Considering the system motivators, ChatGPT's nature is anthropomorphic which uses its human-like conversational skills to persuade users to give out their personal details, thoughts, and feelings more readily.
+But this is not the only factor.
+Prolonged conversation with ChatGPT over time may build emotional rapport and investment – leading to oversharing sensitive information.
+Additionally, a false sense of privacy is established within the user since there is no clear indication that conversations are recorded and possibly analysed by OpenAI to improve their services.

+External motivators for this case are mainly related to the user's social situation.
+A social desirability bias may influence users to present themselves positively and "show-off", eventually leading to the exposure of their personal details.
+Or users could genuinely mistake ChatGPT for an actual human, due to the empathetic responses the AI gives, paving the way for misplaced trust.

 ### 2.5.2 User becomes overly dependent on ChatGPT instead of thinking independently

+The system motivators for this threat scenario are based more around the psychology of ChatGPT.
+Since ChatGPT can personalise its responses based on even the most complex of user queries, it promotes to the user a high reliance on the recommendations it gives.
+This is coupled with its confidence, nuance, and expansive knowledge across a wide range of topics which further instills a sense of over dependence on AI.
+This then reduces the cognitive load on the user – ChatGPT simplifies complicated situations into an easy-to-digest format.
+There is more inclination for the user to foster a relationship of trust with ChatGPT instead of using their own analysis.

+External motivators for this threat scenario are again, psychology based.
+A long-term use of ChatGPT can result in cognitive laziness, in which convenience trumps expending mental effort in the pursuit of simple AI responses.
+Basic responsibly is diffused since the user is relieved of their information overload.
+This could be the aftermath of techno-solutionism, where the the user is led to believe that AI is more advanced to make less error-prone decisions than humans.

 ### 2.5.3 ChatGPT is misused to generate harmful, dangerous or unethical content